 Norway has a unique position in the carbon capture and storage segment in Europe.
 The industry here has world-leading CCS experience through Europe’s two commercial CCS projects, namely Sleipner (1 Mt CO2 /yr stored since 1996) and Snøhvit (0.7 Mt CO2 /yr stored since 2008) as well as novel capture testing facilities at Technology Center Mongstad, Vestland.
-In addition, the first whole value-chain CCS demonstration project Northern Lights will be operational from year 2024 supported by government funding, involving source point capturing, liquefication and transport by ships, and permanent CO2 storage in a deep saline aquifer located offshore of Western Norway with great upscaling potentials (initially 1.5 Mt CO2 /yr).
-For context, 1 Mt of CO2 stored corresponds to GHG emissions from more than 200 000 cars driven for one year, 170 000 homes' electricity use for one year, or 2,3 million barrels of oil consumed.
+In addition, the first whole value-chain CCS flagship project Longship will be operational from year 2024 supported by government funding, involving source point capturing, liquefication and transport by ships, and permanent CO2 storage (Northern Lights) in a deep saline aquifer located offshore of Western Norway with great upscaling potentials (initially 1.5 Mt CO2 /yr, scaling up to 5 Mt CO2 /yr).
+For context, storing 1 Mt of CO2 is equivalent to the amount of carbon absorbed annually by around 40 million trees, which would cover an area about the size of 52,000 football fields.

 Map of Nordic CO2 storage potential.
 Source: Lyng Anthonsen, K., Frykman, P., & Møller Nielsen, C. (2016).
 Mapping of the CO2 storage potential in the Nordic region.
 GEUS Bulletin, 35, 87-90. https://doi.org/10.34194/geusb.v35.4946